 - Surveillance events must be of equal duration

 - Renewal Audit must occur within 3 years of the previous initial or re-registration (renewal) audit event

 - The certificate must be issued within 120 days of the last day on-site at the initial or renewal event

-A TS 16949 organization is expected to refer to the new fourth edition “Rules” and its many changes and clarifications.
+- A TS 16949 organization is expected to refer to the new fifth edition “Rules” and its many changes and clarifications.

 If You Do Not Qualify for TS 16949 Third Party Registration

 Those organizations and suppliers that do not qualify for IATF-recognized registration to IATF 16949 are encouraged to consider ISO 9001:2015 registration.

 A quotation for registration to IATF 16949:2016 can be provided by contacting SRI at 724-934-9000 or by clicking on Get a Quote above, and Request a Proposal.
 The SRI Sales Team looks forward to discussing your needs, and we can have a quote to you in as little as two hours.

 Supplier training courses relative to IATF 16949:2016 application and certification are available from SRI Public Training Courses.
 The most effective sources for public training have often shown to be the registrar that knows and has observed the IATF criteria applied in a practical manner.